Millets are a group of grains belonging to the grass family Poaceae. People with diabetes can eat millets as part of a healthful, balanced diet.

 Diet plays an

-People with diabetes can eat millets as part of a healthful, balanced diet.
-A registered dietitian or nutritionist can help a person develop a nutritious meal plan that incorporates millets.
+Individuals with diabetes can eat millets as part of a healthful, balanced diet.
+A qualified dietitian can help a person develop a nutritious meal plan that incorporates millets.

 Millets are small-grained cereals belonging to the grass family Poaceae.

-There are several different types of millets.
-Some of the most commercially available types include:
+There are several different types of millets, including:

 - pearl millet